Aphrodite: Les Folies Tour: Concert synopsis

 The show was divided into seven segments; The Birth of Aphrodite, Pegasus, Gladiator, Celestial Love, Holograph, Angel, Fanfare, and an encore.
-It began with an overture dubbed "The Birth of Aphrodite", which incorporated elements of "The Carnival of the Animals".
+It began with an overture dubbed "The Birth of Aphrodite", in an Atlantis-like setting, which incorporated elements of "The Carnival of the Animals".
 Minogue then emerged from the set atop a golden conch shell to sing "Aphrodite".
 This was followed by "The One", featuring harps rising from the stage and the dancers treating Minogue as though she were a goddess.
 The singer then performed "Wow", surrounded by dancers dressed as Roman centurions.
 The second section, Pegasus, began with an instrumental interlude.
 Minogue then rose from the stage riding a giant golden Pegasus to perform "Illusion"; the song features a breakdown after the bridge where the singer and the dancers perform a dance routine.
 Following this, "I Believe in You" was performed, where she was pulled around the catwalk on a chariot by four dancers trussed up in leather straps.
 Gladiator began with Minogue emerging wearing a black crinoline and top hat to sing "Cupid Boy"; this was followed by "Spinning Around" and "Get Outta My Way".
 Minogue was then left alone to perform a new remix of "What Do I Have to Do".
 "Everything Is Beautiful" commenced the fourth section, Celestial Love, during which she emerged in front of a white bust of herself.
 This was followed by a jazz version of "Slow" using the rotating platform, where the singer was surrounded by female dancers fanning her with large feathers.